William Stewart of Caverston: Laird of Traquair

 He inherited the lands of Traquair from his older brother John Stewart in 1594, and became known as "William Stewart of Traquair".
 At the baptism of Prince Henry at Stirling Castle in August 1594 he was of the men appointed to carry the "paill", a red velvet canopy held up with four poles over Prince Henry during the ceremonies.
+Traquair also held up the canopy at the baptism of Prince Charles in 1600.

-In 1597 Anne of Denmark arranged a loan for the dowry of her maidens of honour, Jean Stewart, who was marrying Gilbert Kennedy of Bargany and Ardstinchar.
+In 1597, Anne of Denmark arranged a loan for the dowry of one her maidens of honour, Jean Stewart, who was marrying Gilbert Kennedy of Bargany and Ardstinchar.
 She asked William Stewart of Traquair, who was Jean Stewart's brother-in-law, to be a guarantor or cautioner for the loan.
 Eventually, the Traquair Stewarts became liable for the loan.

 William Stewart contributed 8 kids, 15 moor fowls, 2 black cocks, 28 capons and a roe deer to a banquet at Holyrood Palace for Anne of Denmark's brother, Ulrik, Duke of Holstein on 30 April 1598.

 He died on 20 May 1605.